saeyslab/synthspot/README.md

 and that a region is just a group of spots and that a spatial information layer is lacking.

-## Installation of synthvisium
+## Installation of synthspot

 Installation depends on the number of dependencies that has already been installed on your pc, but should not take much time.

-You can install synthvisium (and required dependencies) from github
+You can install synthspot (and required dependencies) from github
 with:

     # install.packages("devtools")
     # install.packages("igraph", type = "binary") ### on Windows only, if problem with installing igraph
-    devtools::install_github("browaeysrobin/synthvisium")
+    devtools::install_github("saeyslab/synthspot")

-synthvisium has been tested on Windows, Mac and Linux (most recently tested R version: R 4.0.2)
+synthspot has been tested on Windows, Mac and Linux (most recently tested R version: R 4.0.2)

-## Learning to use synthvisium
+## Learning to use synthspot

-In the following vignette, you can learn how to generate the synthetic data by synthvisium:
+In the following vignette, you can learn how to generate the synthetic data by synthspot:

 -   [Generating Visium-like spot data](vignettes/generate_syn_data.md):
-    `vignette("generate_syn_data", package="synthvisium")`
+    `vignette("generate_syn_data", package="synthspot")`

 In the next vignette, you can find a short demonstration of a basic analysis you can do on this synthetic Visium data.
 We also show how to